spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 The following steps need to be performed to provision a new Edge cluster:

-1. Provide basic cluster information like name, description, and tags.
+1. Provide the basic cluster information like name, description, and tags.
 Tags are currently not propagated to the VMs deployed on the edge device.

-2. Select a cluster profile created for the 'Containerized' or 'Virtualized' Edge environment depending on the type of cluster to be deployed.
+2. Select a Cluster Profile created for the _Containerized_ or _Virtualized_ Edge environment, depending on the type of cluster to be deployed.
 The profile definition will be used as the cluster construction template.

-3. Review and override pack parameters as desired.
-By default, parameters for all packs are set with values defined in the cluster profile.
+3. Review and override Pack parameters as desired.
+By default, parameters for all packs are set with values defined in the Cluster Profile.

-4. Provide the cluster configuration details:
+4. Provide the Cluster Configuration details:
       * SSH Keys (optional) - Public key to configure remote SSH access to the nodes (User: spectro).

 5. Configure the master and worker node pools.
 A master and a worker node pool are configured by default:

-      * Node Pool Name - A descriptive name for the node pool
+      * **Node Pool Name** - A descriptive name for the node pool.
-      * Size - Number of nodes to be provisioned for the node pool.
+      * **Size** - Number of nodes to be provisioned for the node pool.
 For the master pool, this number can be a _1_, _3_, or _5_.
-      * Allow worker capability (master pool) - Workloads to be provisioned on master nodes
+      * Allow worker capability (master pool) - Workloads to be provisioned on master nodes.
-      * Appliances - Select the registered appliance from the drop-down.
+      * **Appliances** - Select the registered appliance from the drop-down.
 Can add multiple appliances for pool configuration.
-    * Rolling Update - For pool scale up and scale down, there are two choices of Rolling Update.
+      * **Rolling Update** - For pool scale up and scale down, there are two choices of Rolling Update.
-      * Expand First - Launches the new node and then shut down the old node.
+      * **Expand First** - Launches the new node and then shut down the old node.
-      * Contract First - Shuts down the old node first and then launches the new node.
+      * **Contract First** - Shuts down the old node first and then launches the new node.
 6. Set the Cluster Policies as per requirement.
 For example, these policies could be set or scheduled later when the clusters start running.
-      * Manage Machines: Schedule the OS Patching to update the latest patches to the cluster.
+      * **Manage Machines**: Schedule the OS Patching to update the latest patches to the cluster.
-      * Scan Policies: Users can schedule the security scans from the following options:
+      * **Scan Policies**: Users can schedule the security scans from the following options:
         * Kubernetes Configuration Security
         * Kubernetes Penetration Testing
         * Kubernetes Conformance Testing
-      * Backup Policies:
-     Palette provides a convenient backup option to back up the Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
+      * **Backup Policies**: Palette provides a convenient backup option to back up the Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
 7. Review the settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 For more details on Day 2 Cluster management please refer [Cluster Management](/clusters/#cluster-management).